Setting up SheepShaver for Windows

 The BasiliskII-router option lets SheepShaver piggyback on your default ethernet connection.
 You should configure the tcp/ip settings in Mac OS as follows:

-You can redirect a guest port to a host port so you can run services on Mac OS that are accessible on your host or on the network.
+You can redirect a port in Mac OS to a Windows port so you can run services on Mac OS that are accessible on your Windows host or on the network.

 Add a preference to the SheepShaver_prefs file in your SheepShaver folder.